MateusNunesp/SquareGame/README.md

 * `Moeda` (Coin): The loot system with its own collision detection.
 * `Loja` (Shop): Manages transactions, validates balances, and injects new abilities into the game through callbacks.
 * `Mapa` (Map): Renders the base environment.

-## 🚀 How to Run Locally
-The game runs entirely on the client-side, requiring no server setup or package installations.
-1. Clone this repository: `git clone